 Experienced Receptionist.
 Answered multi-line phone system with up to 12 lines of over 50 calls per day without any customer complaints.
 Known for friendly and pleasant voice and personality.
 Excellent computer skills: Microsoft Word, Excel, PowerPoint; company-based programs.

 Notice how personal pronouns are omitted.
 The second sentence begins with an action verb and things are quantified – 12 lines; over 50 calls per day.

 Bulleted List Example

-• Answered multi-line phone system with up to 12 lines of over 50 calls per day without any customer complaints
+- Answered multi-line phone system with up to 12 lines and over 50 calls per day without any customer complaints

 As you can see, the same sentences are listed and bulleted.
 You may have also spotted that the periods at the end of the sentences are gone.
 Technically, bulleted statements are incomplete sentences, and therefore periods are not necessary.
 However, in resume writing, you can either use periods or leave them out.
-Whatever you choose, be consistent throughout the entire resume when listing in bulleted form.
+Whatever you choose, be consistent throughout the entire resume when bulleting sentences.